SuperCLine/audiofmod/README.md

 # AudioFmod
-This c++ project is audio library for games with FMOD.
+This c++ project is audio engine library for games with FMOD.